laravel-admin/media-manager/README.md

 The Uploader uses a driver based system to add files to your storage and database.
 You can create your own drivers and add it to the media config, within upload/drivers.
 Your driver has to implement the following interface:

-    Marcoboom\Mediamanager\Contracts\UploadDriver
+    LaravelAdmin\Mediamanager\Contracts\UploadDriver

 By default the package provides two drivers.
 The default for uploading files from your request and a second one 'url' to directly save files from an url.
 To change the driver, just do:

 ```php
 $media = Upload::with('url')->handle($request, 'http://domain.com/somefile.jpg');
 ```

 You can also replace an existing model instead of create a new one.

 ```php
 $media = Upload::update($current_model)->handle($request, 'file');